shawshank666/shawshank666.github.io/_pages/about.md

 [MicPro: Microphone-based Voice Pirvacy Protecion](https://doi.org/10.1145/3576915.3616616)

 **Shilin Xiao**, Xiaoyu Ji, Chen Yan, Zhicong Zheng, Wenyuan Xu.
 In proceedings of the ACM Conference on Computer and Communications Security, CCS 2023 (CCF-A, Big4)

+We proposes the first privacy-enhanced microphone module (i.e., MicPro) that can produce anonymous audio recordings with bio metric information suppressed while preserving speech quality for human perception or linguistic content for speech recognition.
+MicPro transforms formants, which are distinct for each person due to the unique physiological structure of the vocal organs.

 # 🎖 Honors and Awards